 A tech demo of its RTX and HDR was briefly available, but you can still watch a video of the tech in action below.
 The team is particularly happy with how it improves lighting and shadows, and says performance is holding up well.

 Atomic Heart's Steam page lists both minimum and recommended system requirements.
 You'll need at least an i5 4460 / AMD FX-6300 CPU, 6 GB of RAM and a GTX 760 or R7 260x to run it.
 The recommended specs are an i7 3770, 8 GB RAM and a GTX 1060.

 However, there's a chance those are both placeholders: the game's website says it's "hard to tell exact requirements at the moment" (although it does say they'll be "modest").

 It's not clear.
 The world encompasses "the entire Soviet Union—a vast circle, the borders of which reach the Arctic in the north, Altai Mountain in the south, and with plains, lakes and much more in the middle".
 Different areas of Plant 3826 will be spread "all over the map".
 You'll get some choice about the order you tackle them in.

-In an interview last year, Mundfish CEO Robert Bagratuni told Austin that Atomic Heart was "conceived as an open-world game", but later declined to confirm that the map was fully explorable.
+In a 2018 interview, Mundfish CEO Robert Bagratuni told us that Atomic Heart was "conceived as an open-world game", but later declined to confirm that the map was fully explorable.
 When asked whether the world was seamless, he told Wccftech he couldn't yet answer.
 "Now, I can say that there will be many different biomes," he added.